 According to the Tales from the Darkside: The Movie commentary track, Tom Savini feels that the film is the “real” Creepshow 3.

 The film The Adventures of Galgameth is an uncredited remake of Pulgasari.
 Given that it was co-written by the same man who directed Pulgasari, Shin Sang-ok (under the name “Simon Sheen”), it seems reasonable to assume it was his way of getting revenge on Kim Jong-il for having him kidnapped and forced to make movies for the dictator.
-You can watch it for free on both Hulu and Youtube.

 The Slime People originally had scenes which showed that the titular Slime People were aided by giant voles.
 However, the scenes were removed from the film due to the laughable quality of the vole costumes.